 The truth is that The Blood of a Poet feels more like a rejected Monty Python or early Saturday Night Live skit, or something that, were it not for its dogged and pretentious defenders, would make great fodder for the old Mystery Science Theater 3000 crowd.
 Yes, the poseurs (you know who they are) will masturbate over this unabated tripe, but even worse than its pretentiousness and banality is that the film is just plain dull.

 One needs only look to America, a few years earlier, to see the silent films of Buster Keaton, and to get a sense of a true Surrealist filmmaker who learned to tame that tendency into real storytelling – i.e., to have a philosophy serve a greater purpose than its mere claims.
 Having long known and loved Keaton, I can state definitively that Jean Cocteau is no Buster Keaton.
 After watching The Blood of a Poet I’d even settle for this film and its maker being Diane Keaton.
 Ah, such things that dreams are made of.

 © Dan Schneider

 The Blood of a Poet / Le Sang d’un poète (1930).
-Director and Scr.: Jean Cocteau.
+Dir. and Scr.: Jean Cocteau.
 Cast: Enrique Rivero, Elizabeth Lee Miller.